jcorporation/rax/README.md

 resulting tree nodes may not get re-compressed even if possible: the radix tree may be less efficiently encoded in this case.

-The `old` argument is optional, if passed will be set to the key associated value if the function successfully finds and removes the key.
+The `old` argument is optional, if passed it will be set to the key associated value if the function successfully finds and removes the key.

 # Iterators